ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 These parameters allow various HTML processing options to be set as defaults.
 Each parameter has the form HTSETx = (option, option, ...) where option can take the values listed below:

-**HTSET1** - MAXLENGTH, ID, BLANK-BINARY-ZEROES, HTML-ESCAPES, JAVASCRIPT-ESCAPES, XML-ESCAPES, AUTO-INCREMENTVARIABLES
+**HTSET1** - MAXLENGTH, ID, BLANK-BINARY-ZEROES, HTML-ESCAPES, JAVASCRIPT-ESCAPES, XML-ESCAPES, AUTO-INCREMENTVARIABLES, OPTION-DEFAULT-COMPATIBILITY

 **HTSET2** - NO-ADD-TO-CHECKBOX, NO-ADD-TO-LISTBOX, DO-NOT-IGNORE-BINARY-ZEROES